Formal category theory in $\infty$-equipments I: Example: the double ∞ -category of ∞ -categories

-As stated in \ref{def.infty2-cat-infty-cats}, the vertical fragment $\CAT_\infty$ of $\CCAT_\infty$ will be our preferred model of the $(\infty,2)$-category of $\infty$-categories.
-We will show that this is justified by comparing this vertical fragment to another model for the $(\infty,2)$-category of $\infty$-categories due to Lurie, constructed in \cite{LurieInfty2}.
+The vertical fragment will be our construction of the $(\infty,2)$-cate\-go\-ry $\infty\CAT$ of $\infty$-categories.
+We will justify this by comparing this vertical fragment to another model for the $(\infty,2)$-category of $\infty$-categories due to Lurie \cite{LurieInfty2}.